 Stroll through the orchards, observe the birds in the lagoons, scuba dive, visit a Carthaginian ruin or a medieval fortress, take a dip on a sandy beach or in the hot spring of Korbous that discharges into the sea… there’s so much to do!

-Visit the city of Bizerte.
+Visit the old city of Bizerte.
 Go hiking on Mount Ichkeul which overlooks a large lake (Ichkeul National Park has been declared a World Heritage Site by UNESCO).

 Take a dip on the marvellous beaches of the northern coast where creeks, cliffs, pebbles and fine sand alternate.